gregory-ledenev/My-Portfolio/README.md

 - calculate a tip
 - send group SMS and email
 - send canned SMS to someone
-- save parking place and setup a reminder to leave
+- save parking place and set up a reminder to leave
 - find the best pizza place around on Yelp
 - upload new photos to Dropbox and send links of them by email
 - convert EUR to USD using Convertible
-- navigate to certain location using Google Map
+- navigate to a certain location using Google Map
 - etc.

-You can either use ready-to-use Actions from built-in Action Directory or build your own Actions using simple yet powerful Action Editor.
+You can either use ready-to-use Actions from built-in Action Directory or build your own Actions using a simple yet powerful Action Editor.
 Alloy allows you to create custom Actions that will meet your specific needs and desires.
 You can customize Action's workflows, background, layout, colors, folders, and so much more!
 If you are ready to create your first customized Action, take a look at our “Alloy Getting Started Guide” or ask our Support Team.

-Alloy eliminates the need to browse through several pages full of apps to find an app or Action to launch - dynamic Favorites provide you just with the right set of needed apps and actions based on your habits, location, and usage statistics.
+Alloy eliminates the need to browse through several pages full of apps to find an app or Action to launch - dynamic Favorites provide you just with the right set of necessary apps and actions based on your habits, location, and usage statistics.
 You can even use Siri Shortcuts to launch Actions by voice.

 ## Protection!
 Licensing Toolkit